 Gerry Hueston Chairman Message from Chief Councillor Tim Flannery and CEO Amanda McKenzie In September 2013, we asked for public support to help launch the Climate Council of Australia, an independent, not-for-profit organisation that would carry on the work of the recently disbanded government-funded Climate Commission.
-The response was incredible, and in just over one week more than 16,000 Australians joined together to help put the Climate This community support illustrates the strong public desire for an organisation of this nature to exist.
-Council back in business.
-Our Founding Friends raised \$1.1 million dollars in just 10 days, in Australia's biggest ever crowdfunding campaign.
-Tens of thousands more joined as supporters of the organisation and in our first month our social media presence had grown to over 70,000.
+The response was incredible, and in just over one week more than 16,000 Australians joined together to help put This community support illustrates the strong public desire for an organisation of this nature to exist. the Climate Council back in business.
+Our Founding Friends raised \$1.1 million dollars in just 10 days, in Australia's biggest ever crowd-funding campaign.
+Tens of thousands more joined as supporters of the organisation and quickly our social media presence had grown to over 80,000.
 The Climate Council plays a critical role in providing authoritative, trusted information to the Australian public on climate change.
 Our Climate Councillors and staff have worked tirelessly throughout the year to provide the latest climate change information to the Australian public.
-Educators, local government, journalists, emergency services, health professionals, decision makers and our friends and supporters have greatly benefited from the critical work that the Climate Council has undertaken.
+Educators, local government, journalists, emergency services, health professionals, decision makers and our friends and supports have greatly benefited from the critical work that the Climate Council has undertaken.
 It's been an incredible first 9 months.
-Since our launch in September 2013, the Climate Council has published 10 important reports, putting more than 15,000 important climate change stories in the media andreaching an approximate cumulative audience of 100 million readers, viewers and listeners.
-The Council has also gained a significant following on social media with a community of close to 100,000 people.
-This puts our information in the news-feeds of millions of Australians each month.
-As Chief Councillor and CEO, we are delighted to present the first annual report of the Climate Council to our supporters, members, and Founding Friends.
+Since our launch in September 2013, the Climate Council has released 10 important reports generating over 18.5 million in media coverage, and reaching an approximate cumulative audience of 120 million readers, viewers and listeners.
+The Council has also gained a significant following on social media with a community of close to 100,00 people.
+This puts us in the new-feeds of millions of Australians per month.
+As Chief Councillor and CEO, we are delighted to present the first annual report of the Climate Council to our supporters, members, and founding friends.
 We would like to thank the Climate Council staff, Councillors, our Board of Directors, members and volunteers for doing an amazing job in creating and building the Climate Council into a credible national and international force.